lamnhan066/language_helper/README.md

 ## Additional Information

-- The app will try to use the `Devicelocale` to set the `initialCode` if it is not set, if the `Devicelocale` is unavailable, it will use the first language in `data` instead.
+- The app will try to use the `Devicelocale` to set the `initialCode` if it is not set.
+If the `Devicelocale` is unavailable, it will use the first language in `data` instead.

-- No matter how many `LanguageBuilder` that you use, the plugin only rebuilds the outest (the root) widget of `LanguageBuilder`, so it significantly improves performance..
-And all `LanguageBuilder` widgets will be rebuilt at the same time.
-This setting can be changed with `forceRebuild` parameter in both `initial` for global setting and `LanguageBuilder` for local setting.
+- No matter how many `LanguageBuilder` that you use, the plugin only rebuilds the outest (the root) widget of `LanguageBuilder`, so it significantly improves performance.
+If you want to force rebuild some Widget, you can set the `forceRebuild` parameter in the `LanguageBuilder` to `true`.

-- The `LanguageCodes` contains all the languages with additional information like name in English (englishName) and name in native language (nativeName).
+- The `LanguageCodes` contains all the common languages with additional information like name in English (englishName) and name in native language (nativeName).

 - The `@{param}` works in all cases (We should use this way to avoid issues when translating with `Language Helper Translator`).
 The `@param` only work if the text ends with a white space, end of line, or end with a new line.